Continuous-time reinforcement learning for optimal switching over multiple regimes: Introduction

-In addition, vast extensions and applications of continuous-time RL algorithms in various context have been considered in the recent literature.
-To name a few, \cite{wu2024reinforcement} addressed the continuous-time mean-variance portfolio selection problem in regime-switching markets with unobservable states using reinforcement learning approach; \cite{bo2025optimal} extended the q-learning theory in the model of reflected diffusion processes and applied it to learn the optimal tracking portfolio in incomplete markets; \cite{wei2025continuous} generalized the continuous-time q-learning to mean-field control problems within McKean-Vlasov diffusion models; \cite{wyy2024} further developed the continuous-time q-learning for both mean-field control and mean-field game problems from the perspective of the representative agent; \cite{gao2024reinforcement} studied the extension of q-learning in jump-diffusion models; \cite{bo2024continuous} examined the same jump-diffusion model by invoking the Tsallis entropy; \cite{dong2024randomized} investigated the optimal stopping in an exploratory framework by considering the randomization of stopping time via the intensity control; \cite{dianetti2024exploratory} utilized the randomization of stopping times as singular control and studied its exploratory formulation under residual entropy regularization; \cite{dai2024learning} exploited the penalization method to transform the optimal stopping problem to an optimal control problem for which the entropy regularization is formalized; \cite{liang2025reinforcement} proposed a continuous-time RL framework for singular stochastic control problems without entropy regularization, characterizing the optimal control through singular control laws; \cite{liang2025reinforcement-2} further proposed a type of randomization of the singular control laws in \cite{liang2025reinforcement} by considering an auxiliary singular control and entropy regularization, which lead to a time-inconsistent two-stage optimal control problem such that the task is to learn the time-consistent equilibrium.
+In addition, vast extensions and applications of continuous-time RL algorithms in different context have been considered in the recent literature.
+To name a few, \cite{wu2024reinforcement} addressed the continuous-time mean-variance portfolio selection problem in regime-switching markets with unobservable states using reinforcement learning approach; \cite{bo2025optimal} extended the q-learning theory in the model of reflected diffusion processes and applied it to learn the optimal tracking portfolio in incomplete markets; \cite{wei2025continuous} generalized the continuous-time q-learning to mean-field control problems in McKean-Vlasov diffusion models; \cite{wyy2024} studied the continuous-time q-learning for both mean-field control and mean-field game problems from the perspective of the representative agent; \cite{RWYZ26} and \cite{RWYZ26-2} further developed the continuous-time q-learning for mean-field control with controlled common noise; \cite{gao2024reinforcement} studied the extension of q-learning in jump-diffusion models; \cite{bo2024continuous} examined the same jump-diffusion model by invoking the Tsallis entropy; \cite{dong2024randomized} investigated the optimal stopping in an exploratory framework by considering the randomization of stopping time via the intensity control; \cite{dianetti2024exploratory} utilized the randomization of stopping times as singular control and studied its exploratory formulation under residual entropy regularization; \cite{dai2024learning} exploited the penalization method to transform the optimal stopping problem to an optimal control problem for which the entropy regularization is formalized; \cite{liang2025reinforcement} proposed a continuous-time RL framework for singular stochastic control problems without entropy regularization, characterizing the optimal control through singular control laws; \cite{liang2025reinforcement-2} further proposed a type of randomization of the singular control laws in \cite{liang2025reinforcement} by considering an auxiliary singular control and entropy regularization, which lead to a time-inconsistent two-stage optimal control problem such that the task is to learn the time-consistent equilibrium.

 Despite these advancements of continuous-time RL in different model setups, its application to optimal regime switching problems remains relatively underexplored.
 This paper studies the exploratory formulation of the optimal regime switching with multiple regimes and bridges its connection to the classical optimal switching problem as the entropy regularization vanishes.
 To this end, we propose a type of exploratory formulation where the decision-maker randomizes both switching time and the selection of the targeted regime state by invoking a generator matrix of an associated continuous-time Markov chain (CTMC) defined on finite state space.
 The entropy regularization on the generator is imposed to encourage the exploration.
 Specifically, we utilize the inherent property of the CTMC—particularly its jump times and state transitions—to determine the switching decision.
 This formulation, governed by the control of the CTMC's generator matrix, transformed the randomized switching problem into an optimal control problem.